PatrickMaiyer/Portapack_Wiki/File-manager.md

 ## Controls

 - Use the encoder or up and down buttons to move between items.
-- Use the select key enter a folder or to select an item to take an action on.
+- Use the select (center) key enter a folder or to select an item to take an action on.
 - Use the right button to select a folder to take an action on (e.g. rename a folder).
 - Use the left button or select the ".." folder to go up a directory.

+Selecting a TXT or PPL file will open Notepad so the file can be viewed.
+Selecting a PNG file will open the Screenshot viewer (this can only view screenshots generated on the device).
+Use the right button to enter the toolbar for these file types.
+Exiting Notepad or the Screenshot viewer when launched this way will return back to Fileman.

+When viewing a screenshot, press any key to return back to Fileman.

 A small, blinking arrow on the right indicates that there are more items if you scroll down.